athemes/Merchant/readme.txt

 == Installation ==

-Go to Plugins > Add New and search for aThemes Blocks.
+Go to Plugins > Add New and search for Merchant.
 Install and activate it.